0xmichalis/nftbk/README.md

 # nftbk

-CLI tool for backing up NFT metadata and content from Ethereum and Tezos NFT contracts.
+A library, server, and CLI tool for backing up NFT metadata and content from EVM and Tezos NFT contracts.

 ## Prerequisites